kildor22/mm-github-pages-starter/collections/_poems/poem1.markdown

 &nbsp;

 <p>
-Last night, I dreamt of speaking to the Writer's Muse -- the fabled minstrel of all poets.
+Last night, I dreamt that I spoke to the Writer's Muse -- the fabled minstrel of all poets.
 There she stood in all her beauty, behind the cascading sheets of her waterfall that gleamed silver in the moonlight.
 For a moment, I stood still in the middle of the meadow, awe-struck by the foliage that encorached me;
 it was dense enough to nearly swallow my feet.